60+ years of linguistics at ANU

 Specific themes of focus will be:

-History of linguistics at the ANU, including personal accounts or reminiscences from any point since it inception
+History of linguistics at the ANU, including personal accounts or reminiscences from any point since its inception

-- Pathways after linguistics, including those where linguistic training has led outside academia
+- Pathways after linguistics, including those where linguistic training has led in interesting directions outside academia

 - Linguistic diversity and the challenges it poses